seaflow-uw/seaflowpy/README.md

 ## seaflowpy package

-See [https://github.com/armbrustlab/seaflowpy/blob/master/seaflowpy_example.ipynb](https://github.com/armbrustlab/seaflowpy/blob/master/seaflowpy_example.ipynb) for an iPython notebook walkthrough of using the seaflowpy package to read EVT files.
+See [https://github.com/armbrustlab/seaflowpy/blob/master/seaflowpy_example.ipynb](https://github.com/armbrustlab/seaflowpy/blob/master/seaflowpy_example.ipynb) for an iPython notebook walkthrough on using the seaflowpy package to read EVT files.

 ## Command-line filtering with filterevt
-filterevt will filter a set of EVT files and save aggregate statistics and filter parameters into a new `popcycle` SQLite3 database file.
-If `opp_dir` is specified the filtered particle data will be saved in a directory whose structure mirrors the original EVT directory.
+`filterevt` will filter a set of EVT files and save aggregate statistics and filter parameters into a new `popcycle` SQLite3 database file.
+If `opp_dir` is specified, the filtered particle data will be saved in a directory whose structure mirrors the original EVT directory.